Learning the Effect of Persuasion via Difference-In-Differences: The Parameters

-Here, $p_{00}(x)$ regards the ``never-persuadable (NP) among the treated with $X=x$'' and $p_{11}(x)$ does the ``already-persuaded (AP) among the treated with $X=x$'' while $p_{01}(x)$ considers the ``treatment-persuadable (TP) among the treated with $X=x$.''
-Therefore, CPRT $\theta_c(x)$ is the relative share of TP in the subpopulation of NP and TP among the treated with $X=x$, whereas R-CPRT $\rtheta_c(x)$ is the relative size of TP in the subgroup of AP and TP among the treated with $X=x$.
+Here, $p_{00}(x)$ represents ``never-persuadable'' (NP) individuals, $p_{11}(x)$ ``already-persuaded'' (AP), and $p_{01}(x)$ ``treatment-persuadable'' (TP), all within the treated group with covariates $X_i=x$.
+Thus, $\ftheta_c(x)$ is the share of TP among NP and TP, while $\rtheta_c(x)$ is the share of TP among AP and TP.

+This classification parallels the latent type framework in the LATE literature.
+If we reinterpret the binary outcome as a ``treatment’’ and the treatment indicator as an ``instrument,’’ NP, AP, and TP correspond to never-takers, always-takers, and compliers, respectively.
+Under this analogy, persuasion measures the extent to which treatment causally induces compliance with the targeted behavior.